 Contact Noel Gyger anytime.
 E-mail: email@example.com

-NOW BOOKING for 2020: Let me know if I can be of service to book you with
+NOW BOOKING for 2021 and more: Let me know if I can be of service to book you with

 the "best" fishing guide and/or fishing lodges for both river and ocean.
 There are NO extra charges to book through me, just a lot of free information and advice from a person with

 years and years of fishing and fish guiding experience.
 It is like hiring two guides for the price of one.
 I will promptly answer your questions and concerns.
 Contact Noel Gyger to book NOW

 I hope this fishing report, "meets with your entire satisfaction".

 "You meet the nicest people on the river banks"